legendu-net/blog/misc/content/2020-02-19-Use-tablesample-in-sql.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+The limit clause (or the method `DataFrame.limit` if you are using Spark) is a better alternative if randomness is not critical.

 ## PostgreSQL